CodeforNepal/akshara-project/README.md

 <!-- tocstop -->

 ## Introduction

+सङ्ग्रह is a portal to digitize and archive literary works from Nepal and make them accessible online through a user-friendly searchable interface to readers all around the world.

 Recognizing the lack of an easy access to Nepali literary works in the internet, the सङ्ग्रह project started as an initiative to create an online repository that gathers literary works from Nepal in Nepali and other indigenous languages.
 The aim is to use digital technology to place Nepali literature before the widest possible audience and raise it to a more visible and influential position in Nepali culture.
 The objectives of सङ्ग्रह project are: